instantdb/instant/client/www/pages/docs/backend.md

 });
 ```

 If you add a schema, `db.query` and `db.transact` will come with autocompletion and typesafety out of the box.
+The backend will also use your schema to generate missing attributes.

 To learn more about writing schemas, head on over to the [Modeling your data](/docs/modeling-data) section.

 ## Impersonating users